 Malawi came under democratic leadership in 1993 which brought with it a new era of stability after the dictatorial rule of Malawi’s first independent prime minister and president, Dr Hastings Banda.
 Historically a key country on the slave trade routes, Malawi was visited by the explorer David Livingstone in the 1850s and his contribution to the abolition of the slave trade is noted by Livingstone memorials in many of Malawi’s towns and villages.

-Nicknamed ‘the warm heart of Africa’ Malawi’s native population is well known for its friendliness towards visitors.
+Nicknamed ‘the warm heart of Africa’, Malawians are well known for their friendliness towards visitors.
 The beautiful country is scenically varied with spectacular mountain ranges, vast nature reserves and national parks to explore, making it an ideal destination for backpackers.
-The two official languages of Malawi are English and Chichewa.
+While the official language of Malawi is English, for most Malawians it is not a mother tongue.
+The most common language is Chichewa.

 Climate in Malawi

-The dry season brings with it unbearable heat but the conditions are less oppressive from May to July although this does mean wildlife is less frequently spotted around the visible watering holes of the national parks.
+The dry season brings with it unbearable heat, particularly in the southern lowlands of the country, but the conditions are less oppressive from May to July.
+This means wildlife is less frequently spotted around the visible watering holes of the national parks.
+On the other hand, toward the end of the dry season, wildlife is easier to spot since the vegetation has withered by then.
 Temperatures vary between the highlands and lowlands with high humidity in the lowland regions and nighttime temperatures below freezing point in the highlands.

 Things to do in Malawi